nocomplexity/SecurityArchitecture/gdpr.rst

 Dealing with metadata
 -----------------------

+To meet the GDPR requirements you should be aware of the risk of exposing personal information by metadata in documents.
+So make use of metada anonymisation.

 Metadata is data that consists of information that characterizes data (e.g. Word documents, pictures, music files, etc).
 In essence, metadata answers who, what, when, where, why, and how about every facet of the data that is being characterized.
 Metadata within a file can contain a lot of privacy related data.
 Office documents like pdf or MSOffice automatically add author, company information and revision information(e.g. who changed what)  to documents and spreadsheets.
 Under the GDPR you are not by default allowed to disclose this metadata information on the web.

 When you distribute information or publish information on the Internet you must check if metadata in document is still present and if you are allowed to expose this information.
 In most cases you do not want the metadata exposed.
 To solve this problem a lot of tools exist that claim to strip all metadata for you from Office Documents (MSWord, PDF, etc).
 However in most cases these tools work far from perfect and give you a false feeling of security.
 For examples, images embedded inside PDF documents may not be cleaned and images also contain metadata information.

+From a GDPR perspective you must be sure that no metadata is present by accident in documents you publish.
+So before publishing documents you should convert documents to a format that do not contain any metadata at all: E.g. plain-text document.
+But be aware and very careful: every format can be watermarked, so also even plain text documents!
+E.g. by using white space steganography.
+Steganography is the science of concealing messages in other messages.
+In this digital age with a lot of companies and governments following your communication, steganography provides still a good way for hiding messages.